-- Avoid any strenuous activity until cleared by your doctor.
-This includes lifting and bending.
+- Avoid any strenuous activity until cleared by your doctor, including lifting and bending.

-- You will wear a patch on your eye after your surgery.
+- Wear a patch on your eye after your surgery.
 Do not remove the patch until instructed by your doctor.

-- Ask your doctor about how to wash your face and when it is okay to shower or bathe.
+- Ask your doctor about how to wash your face and when it's okay to shower or bathe.

 - You may be given an antibiotic and anti-inflammatory eye drops to use for several weeks after your surgery.
 Use these eye drops as prescribed.
 Store them as advised by your pharmacist or doctor.
 Most anti-inflammatory drops need to be shaken very well prior to each time you put them in your eyes.

 - Do not drive or operate machinery until advised by your doctor.

 - Take pain medicines as recommended by your doctor.

 - Your doctor may ask you to wear an eye shield at night.